You can go on many great day trips from Hanoi.

 Cat Ba Island

 Located on the southern edge of Ha Long Bay, Cat Ba is one of the largest islands belonging to Vietnam.
 It’s a lovely place to explore, with thick vegetation and lots to see.
 Make sure not to miss the Cave Hospital, used at the times of the American War.
-I honestly would recommend spending at least a night on the island, but if a day is all you have, you can enjoy it even on day trips from Hanoi.
+I honestly would recommend spending at least a night on the island, but if a day is all you have, you should still go.

 Much like for Ha Long Bay tours, I recommend reading the reviews thoroughly before making any reservations.
-These are some tours I have selected for you:
+You can fund a good one here.

 South of Hanoi you will find Cuc Phuong National Park, which is the largest national park in Vietnam.
 It’s a fantastic place for outdoors lovers, where you will be able to go hiking and also visit a primate rescue center that helps in the conservation of endangered monkeys.